Employee Turnover is Costly

 Employees leave because they believe things will be better somewhere else.
 What does “better” really mean?
 There are six answers to that question.

 - Better Manager.
-It’s often said that people don’t leave organizations, they leave managers.
-If turnover is chronic at your MRF, it could be a sign that the management team needs help.
-Not everyone is cut out to manage a team of sorters.
-Sometimes people are promoted into positions they are ill-equipped to handle.
-And in the MRF environment, stress and burn-out are common.
+It’s often said that people don’t leave organizations.
+They leave managers.
+If turnover is chronic in your operations, it could be a sign that the management team needs help.
+Not everyone is cut out to manage a team.
+Sometimes, people are promoted into positions they are ill-equipped to handle.
+And in a waste and recycling operation environment, stress and burnout are common.

 - Better Hours.
-Your MRF may operate one, two or three shifts.
-You may offer an opportunity for sorters to work four 10’s, or to change between 1st and 2nd shift on a periodic basis.
-Regardless of the standard hours at your facility, there’s always room for small adjustments that can improve employee satisfaction and reduce turnover.
+Whether you operate one, two, or three shifts, you may offer employees the opportunity to work four 10s or to change between the 1st and 2nd shifts on a periodic basis.
+Regardless of the standard hours, there’s always room for small adjustments that can improve employee satisfaction and reduce turnover.

 - Better Pay.
 This is a tough one.
-Ask any employee if they would like to make more money and 100% of them will say Yes.
-The better question to ask yourself is, do our pay rates match or beat the local competition?
-Are our wages based on the way we’ve always paid people or are they based on an analysis of current workforce data in our market?
+Ask any employee if they want to make more money, and 100% will say Yes.
+The better question is, do our pay rates match or beat the local competition?
+Are our wages based on how we’ve always paid people, or are they based on an analysis of current workforce data in our market?

 - Better Benefits.
-Employees often look for a job that offers health insurance benefits like medical, dental and disability coverage.
-You may or may not offer those benefits to your workforce, or they may have to work a certain number of hours or months before they are eligible for benefits.
+Employees often look for jobs that offer health insurance benefits like medical, dental, and disability coverage.
+You may or may not provide those benefits to your workforce, or they may have to work a certain number of hours or months before they are eligible for benefits.
 Fair enough.
 What other benefits can you offer that would be appealing to your workforce?
-Think about free lunch once a month.
+Think about a free lunch once a month.
 A company t-shirt after six weeks on the job.
 Early out the day before a holiday.
 Get creative and do what will suit your operation and budget.

 - Better Location.
 You can’t change your location.
 What you can change is the way you recruit.
-If you’re hiring on your own or recruiting through a workforce partner, be very clear about where you are located, what bus line you are on, or what transportation options you make available.
+If you’re hiring alone or recruiting through a workforce partner, be very clear about your location, what bus line you are on, or what transportation options you make available.
 Do you help coordinate carpools?
-Be sure to probe each candidate about their transportation plans as part of the interview.
-They may want the job, but they may not stay if it becomes too expensive or difficult to get to and from work.
+Be sure to probe each candidate about their transportation plans during the interview.
+They may want the job but not stay if it becomes too expensive or difficult to get to and from work.

 - Better Culture.
-What employees really mean here is, they want to work in a place that is a better fit for them.
-Do they have a sense of belonging?
+What employees really mean here is they want to work in a place that is a better fit for them.
+Do they feel like they belong?
 Do they understand why they are doing their assigned tasks and how their role fits into the bigger picture?
 Do they feel like they have a friend at work?
 Many MRFs start new employees with a “buddy” who shows them the ropes and can provide a friendly ear when there are questions or concerns.

 Better Opportunity

-Together, the desire for these “better” conditions of a job can be summarized as Better Opportunity.
+The desire for these “better” job conditions can be summarized as Better Opportunity.
 Employees want to know:

 - Do I have a chance to move up?
 Do you promote from within?